“The principal of gothic architecture is infinity made imaginable.” – Samuel Taylor Coleridge.

 The Rayonnant period corresponded with several innovations related to glass and window glazing, which brought an effect on the subsequent change in designing windows.
 They used big windows and presented a glazed triforium, as well as a major change in the window tracery design—the windows were no longer mounted by plates but seemed as if they were gently touched by thin bars.

 The 20th century was the period of major changes, and so it occurred in France and their architecture as well.
-After the Ist World War, there were 2 different streams one being the tradition-based Beaux-Arts and the other being the Modernists which were centered around Le Corbusier and Robert Mallet-Stevens.
+After the Ist World War, there were 2 different streams one being the tradition-based Beaux-Arts and the other being the Modernists by the French architects which were centered around Le Corbusier and Robert Mallet-Stevens.

 As for today, both streams established a way to coexist, even with Le Corbusier’s radical urban plans.
 For better or for worse, he never got an opportunity to wipe out half of Paris’s historical core, but his architectural designs manifested the rest of France—one of the most famed being the iconic Villa Savoye in Poissy in the suburbs of the French capital.